Flashfyre/Spectrite/README.md

 The star dropped from a defeated Spectrite Wither.
 It can be used to create Invulnerable Spectrite Wither parts or can be crafted into 5 Nether Stars.

 ### Diamond Spectrite Shovel
 An extremely efficient shovel made of Spectrite with a diamond handle.
 When used on a shovel-effective block, a cross of surrounding weaker or equivalent blocks will also be destroyed, resulting in a maximum of 5 blocks destroyed per use.
 The surrounding blocks that will be destroyed depend on the player's rotation and perspective.
-There is a cooldown period (default 1.75s) for destroying 5 shovel-effective blocks and only one block will be destroyed if the shovel is used before this cooldown has finished, though the item will be damaged just as much either way so it is more efficient just to wait for the cooldown to end.
+There is a cooldown period (default 1.75s) for destroying 5 shovel-effective blocks and only one block will be destroyed if the shovel is used before this cooldown has finished.
+If used to attack an entity, it will inflict Spectrite Damage I with a longer cooldown (default 3.5s).

 Crafting Recipes: